testcontainers/testcontainers-go/docs/modules/ollama.md

 - `CopyToContainer`, `CopyDirToContainer`, `CopyFileToContainer` and `CopyFileFromContainer` don't perform any action.
 - `GetLogProductionErrorChannel` returns a nil channel.
 - `Endpoint` returns the endpoint to connect to the local Ollama binary started by the module instead of the container, which maps to `127.0.0.1:11434`.
 - `Exec` passes the command to the local Ollama binary started by the module instead of inside the container.
-First argument is the command to execute, and the second argument is the list of arguments.
+First argument is the command to execute, and the second argument is the list of arguments, else, an error is returned.
 - `GetContainerID` returns the container ID of the local Ollama binary started by the module instead of the container, which maps to `local-ollama-<session-id>`.
 - `Host` returns `127.0.0.1`.
 - `Inspect` returns a ContainerJSON with the state of the local Ollama binary started by the module.